haijianliu/last-planet/README.md

 # Last Planet

-This sample demonstrates how to use several features in GameplayKit and SpriteKit to create a simple *Metroidvania-Like* game demo on both iOS and macOS:
+This sample demonstrates how to use several features in GameplayKit and SpriteKit to create a simple *Metroidvania-Like* game on both iOS and macOS:
+- StoryBoard/SceneFile to organize game views and resources
 - Entity/Component architecture for modular, reusable game logic
+- SpriteKitSceneEditor to create game object, attatch custom componet
-- StateMachine to control general behavior of game characters
+- StateMachine to control general behavior of game characters and resources loading
-- StoryBoard/SceneFile to organize game views and resources

 ## Requirements